StephenOnyeka/zimp-test-project/README.md

 ## Author

-Onyeka Stephen
+Stephen Onyeka

 ## Contributing

-Feel free to fork this project and submit pull requests for any improvements.
+- Feel free to fork this project and submit pull requests for any improvements.
+- Create your feature branch (git checkout -b feature/AmazingFeature)
+- Commit your changes (git commit -m 'Add some AmazingFeature')
+- Push to the branch (git push origin feature/AmazingFeature)
+- Open a Pull Request